 In addition our Trustees believe that no family should have to worry unduly over financial problems whilst also worrying about a sick child.
 We therefore do our utmost to support these families in any way we can – this can often be helping them with much needed financial assistance putting them in contact with another family with similar problems or just a listening ear.

-Since the charity’s inception in July 2000 well over 1.9 million has been given directly towards the treatment of children in Scotland who suffer from renal/urology problems.
-Kidney disease has no cure and the only way to prolong life is by treating with dialysis or transplantation.
+Since the charity’s inception in July 2000 well over 2 million has been given directly towards the treatment of children in Scotland who suffer from renal/urology problems.
+Kidney failure has no cure and the only way to prolong life is by treating with dialysis or transplantation.
 This is a disease the child and their family have to learn to live with.
 These families come from all over Scotland.